jake-knerr/js-style-guide/README.md

   auth-server.js
 ```

+#### A file's extension is a part of the filename and may provide additional context.

+For example, a `*.js` file tells the reader the file is a JavaScript file, and adding "js" to the name is unnecessary. `*.js` already carries the context of a "js" file.

-#### The descriptive terms in a filename should be listed from left to right in descending order of specificity.
+#### Prefer to list the descriptive terms in a filename from left to right in descending order of specificity.

 ```
 /* avoid */